ROSS-org/ROSS/README.md

   - [RISA](https://github.com/ROSS-org/RISA) ROSS In Situ Analysis

 3. *Optional* Symlink your model to ROSS.
-Please [this wiki page](https://github.com/ROSS-org/ROSS/wiki/Constructing-the-Model) for details about creating and integrating a model with ROSS.
+Please [this blog post](https://ross-org.github.io/setup/build-model-with-ross.html) for details about creating and integrating a model with ROSS.
   ```
   ln -s ~/path-to/your-existing-model models/your-model-name
   ```

 4. Create a build directory.
 ROSS developers typically do out-of-tree builds.
-See the [Installation page](https://github.com/ROSS-org/ROSS/wiki/Installation) for more details.
+See the [Installation page](https://ross-org.github.io/setup/installation.html) for more details.
   ```
   cd ~/directory-of-builds/
   mkdir ROSS-build